FortAwesome/angular-fontawesome/README.md

 ### Explicit reference

-Not as convenient as using the library but if you believe "explicit is better than implicit" then this method if for you.
+Not as convenient as using the library but if you believe "explicit is better than implicit" then this method is for you.

 `src/app/app.component.html`